Cleod9/SpriteSatchel/Readme.md

 ----------

 SpriteSatchel is a tool for converting SWF animations into SpriteSheets for [CreateJS](http://createjs.com/Home).
-The tool is designed to accomplish the same thing as CreateJS's [Zoë](https://github.com/CreateJS/Zoe), but it's written from the ground up in order to address some of Zoë's problems.
-I also added a number of additional features that I think Zoë should have had to start.
-The most notable feature is the ability to export SpriteSheets from MovieClips within the SWF's library instead of using the root timeline.
+The tool is designed as an alternative to [Zoë](https://github.com/CreateJS/Zoe), but provides a slightly different workflow to support storing many spritesheets within one FLA.
 Additional details are listed below.

 SpriteSatchel can work on any SWF content Flash 9.0 and above, and it requires [Adobe AIR](https://get.adobe.com/air/) to install the software.
 Exported SpriteSheets are confirmed to work with the EaselJS package version 0.7.* and above, but is likely to work with earlier versions as well assuming the JSON data format hasn't changed.